 Parisa Tashakori is a Visual Artist and Graphic Designer with a BA and MA in Graphic Design.
 She has collaborated as a designer and art director with several international advertising agencies and cultural institutions and now lives and works in Boulder, Colorado.
 Her work is focused in the field of social, environmental and cultural communication.
 Parisa’s work has been exhibited at over 80 international exhibitions in various countries including the COW!
 Festival in the Ukraine, the Ekoplagat in Slovakia, the Tehran Poster Biennial, and the Ukraine Eco Poster Triennial 4thBlock—among others, where she has received many awards.
 Parisa has also served as a lecturer and member of the jury for some significant international competitions and festivals like the 4thBlock in Ukraine, the Bolivia Poster Biennial in La Paz, the Lahti Poster Triennial in Finland, the MUT ZUR WUT competition in Germany, the Poster Biennial in Mexico, the PosterforTomorrow in Paris.

-Prior to holding adjunct faculty positions in premiere Colleges in Denver, Maggie Xiong worked as a digital designer directly with the CEO and Founder to enable acquisitions by public companies of Cluster File Systems (the Lustre company, acquired by SUN) and ClusterStor (acquired by Xyratex).
+Maggie is Lead Faculty in the Multimedia Graphic Design Department.
+Prior to holding positions in premiere Colleges in Denver, Maggie Xiong worked as a digital designer directly with the CEO and Founder to enable acquisitions by public companies of Cluster File Systems (the Lustre company, acquired by SUN) and ClusterStor (acquired by Xyratex).
 Also, she has worked in an advertising and creative design agency for several years in China before moving to the U.S. Maggie's professional focus has shifted from visual design to web and UI/UX design in the recent years.
 She believes that as designers, understanding both design aesthetics and technology will further enhance and strengthen capabilities in order to achieve effective communications.
 Maggie combines Western creativity and quality with Chinese work ethics.